Alz314/liposome-aggregation/README.md

 The simulation code is organized into three main files:

 - `model.jl`: Defines a model of the system, including liposomes and clusters.
 This includes the equations for liposome motion and interaction mechanics between liposomes.
-- `simulation.jl`: Implements code to run the simulation once or as an ensemble and collect data from those simulations.
-It can also produce videos of the process.
+- `simulation.jl`: Implements code to run the simulation once or as an ensemble and collect data from those simulations into custom data structures.
+It can also produce videos of the process (TODO).
-- `analysis.jl`: Contains code for analyzing the the data returned from simulations.
-This code creates animations and plots of the data to provide a better understanding of the results.
+- `analysis.jl`: Runs an experiment where the number of liposomes is kept constant and the angular coverage is varied.
+It saves the results of the simulation to `\data` and a figure of the growth rate vs angular coverage to `\figures`

 ## Usage